 My Dad didn’t take too kindly to basic boot camp.

-He recalled that the sergeant had given them explicit instructions to clean the barracks and how to make quarters bounce off a perfectly made cot.
+He recalled that the sergeant had given the cadets explicit instructions on how to clean the barracks and make quarters bounce off a perfectly made cot.

 One day, during a general inspection, the sergeant donned a white glove and went straight to the rim of the toilet bowl.
-When the glove came up dirty the whole cleaning process had to begin again.
+When the glove came up dirty, the whole cleaning process had to begin again.

 When it came time to shoot at clay pigeons, my Dad was prepared from his boyhood.
 He had been shooting birds with a .22 rifle since he was 10.

-After a day of busting clays, the shoulders of some of the guys, the “Yankees”—who were not experienced enough to hold the gun’s buttstock tightly against their shoulder—looked like ground hamburger meat, he said.
+After a day of busting clays, the shoulders of some of the guys—the “Yankees,” who were not experienced enough to hold the gun’s buttstock tightly against their shoulders—looked like ground hamburger meat, he said.

 I read elsewhere that this aerial training also involved shooting shotguns from flexible mounts in jeeps.
-As the jeep moved along the target course, clay pigeons would come out from concealed positions.
+As the jeep moved along the target course, clay pigeons came out from concealed positions.
 The trainees were expected to successfully spot, lead and shoot the pigeons along the course.

 As the training advanced, the trainees shot at targets towed by planes using .50 caliber Browning machine guns.